 7. Using a wand blender, puree till smooth.
 Garnish with green onions if desired.

-Makes three 2 cup (500 mL) servings.
+Makes three 2 cup servings.
 Freeze some portions for workdays on the run.

-Nutritionist Julie Daniluk hosts the Healthy Gourmet, a reality cooking show that looks at the ongoing battle between taste and nutrition.
-Her soon to be published first book, Meals That Heal Inflammation, advises on allergy-free foods that both taste great and assist the body in the healing process.
+Nutritionist Julie Daniluk hosts Healthy Gourmet, a reality cooking show that looks at the ongoing battle between taste and nutrition.
+Her book Meals That Heal Inflammation advises on allergy-free foods that both taste great and assist the body in the healing process.